apache/cloudstack-docs-admin/source/networking2.rst

    **Site-to-Site VPN Connection**: A hardware-based VPN connection between your VPC and your datacenter, home network, or co-location facility.
-For more information, see `Section 15.25.5, “Setting Up a Site-to-Site VPN Connection” <#site-to-site-vpn>`_.
+For more information, see ":ref:`setting-s2s-vpn-conn`".

 -

    **Customer Gateway**: The customer side of a VPN Connection.
-For more information, see `Section 15.25.5.1, “Creating and Updating a VPN Customer Gateway” <#create-vpn-customer-gateway>`_.
+For more information, see `"Creating and Updating a VPN Customer Gateway" <#creating-and-updating-a-vpn-customer-gateway>`_.

 -

    **NAT Instance**: An instance that provides Port Address Translation for instances to access the Internet via the public gateway.
-For more information, see `Section 15.27.10, “Enabling or Disabling Static NAT on a VPC” <#enable-disable-static-nat-vpc>`_.
+For more information, see ":ref:`enabling-disabling-static-nat-on-vpc`".

 -